Reimagining Humantiarian

 I am a member of

-Speaking & Publications
+Speaking and Publications

 Engineering the future: reimagine humanitarian technology